shoaib-jamal/app-guide/README.md

 $(el).updateWindow();
 ```
 <br>
 3. After you have modified the code, copy it (don't fork or send pull requests).
-Next, navigate to the RebornXP Developer's Panel, <b>check on "Host code in App Store" </b>and type in the app name, description, and a proper URL for an icon and screenshot, for example: https://xyz.com/1.png.
-In the appcode section, paste the code, select a category, and click the "Create!" button.
+Next, navigate to the RebornXP Developer's Panel, type in the app name, description, and a proper URL ending with .jpg or .png for an icon and screenshot, for example: https://xyz.com/1.png.
+In the appcode section, paste your app code, select a category, and click the "Create!" button.
 <br>
 <br>
 Congratulations, you have successfully published your app to the RebornXP Appstore!